onyx-platform/onyx/doc/design/proposals/windowing.md

 #### No Pane, No Gain: Efficient Evaluation of Sliding-Window Aggregates over Data Streams

 This paper is mainly about an optimization that can be applied to windowing that helps computation and memory costs.
-Panes split windows into pieces, and those pieces can be shared across other windows.
+Panes split windows into pieces, and those pieces can be shared across other windows to avoid recomputation.
 Directly from the paper, we see a good problem statement:

 > Current proposals for evaluating sliding-window aggregate
 > queries buffer each input tuple until it is no longer needed